-Why Teacher's Day in India is celebrated on 5th September
+Why is Teachers Day celebrated on 5th September?

-Teachers are the pillars of our society, they play an extraordinary part in the lives of our children, in equiping them with knowledge, strength and to make them learn to face hardships of life.
-They involve themselves in moulding their students into responsible citizens of the country.
-India was considered a heaven for knowledge imparted by great teachers of all times.
+Teachers are the pillars of our society, they play an extraordinary part in the lives of our children, in equipping them with knowledge, strength and making them learn to face hardships of life.
+They involve themselves in molding their students into responsible citizens of the country.
+India is considered a heaven for the knowledge imparted by great teachers of all times.

-Do you know how Teacher Day is originated?
-On the auspicious occasion of Dr. Radhakrishnan birthday his students and friends requested him to allow them to celebrate his birthday but in reply Dr. Radhakrishnan said that “Instead of celebrating my birthday separately, it would be privilege if September 5th is observed as Teachers day”.
+Do you know how is Teachers' Day originated?
+On the auspicious occasion of Dr. Radhakrishnan's birthday, his students and friends requested him to allow them to celebrate his birthday but in reply, Dr. Radhakrishnan said that “Instead of celebrating my birthday separately, it would be a privilege if 5th September is observed as Teachers Day”.

 As it is well versed that “Teachers lay the foundation of a civilised and progressive society.
 Their dedicated work and the pain they encounter to ensure that students turn out to be enlightened citizens deserve high recognition”.

-Further, he wanted that quality of education should be improved and a strong relation should be developed between the teacher, students and the way they taught.
+Further, he wanted that quality of education should be improved and a strong relationship should be developed between the teacher, students, and the way they taught.
 Overall, he wants to change the educational system.
-According to him teacher should gain the affection of pupils and the respect for the teachers cannot be ordered but it should be earned.
+According to him the teacher should gain the affection of pupils and the respect for the teachers cannot be ordered but it should be earned.

-Therefore, Teachers are the cornerstones of our future and act as foundation for creating responsible citizens and good human beings.
-This day is celebrated to show our acknowledgement and recognition of the hard work put in by our teachers towards our development.
+Therefore, Teachers are the cornerstones of our future and act as a foundation for creating responsible citizens and good human beings.
+This day is celebrated to show our acknowledgment and recognition of the hard work put in by our teachers towards our development.

-Amazing thing is that he was very humble person even after becoming president and you know that in his time Rashtrapati Bhavan was open for everyone and people from all the sections of the society can meet him.
-And he had accepted only Rs 2500 out of Rs 10,000 as his salary and donated the remaining amount to the Prime Minister’s National relief Fund every month.
+Amazing thing is that he was a very humble person.
+When he became the President of India, Rashtrapati Bhavan was open for everyone and people from all sections of the society can meet him.
+Do you know that he had accepted only Rs 2500 out of Rs 10,000 salary and donated the remaining amount to the Prime Minister’s National Relief Fund every month?
 Sarvepalli Radhakrishnan passed away on 17 April, 1975.

-On this day, Students look forward to Teacher’s Day with a lot of anticipation, for the sheer spirit of the occasion.
+On this day, students look forward with a lot of anticipation, for the sheer spirit of the occasion.
 Acting as teachers, they get a fair idea of the responsibility, so efficiently burdened by their teachers.

 They bring gifts for their most admired teachers as well.
 It is an equally special day for teachers, as they get to know how much they are liked and appreciated by their students.